gf13579/arquery/README.md

 # Accelerated Reader Query (arquery)

-A Python module to download details (title, author, word count) of all books read by a student on a school"s Accelerated Reader programme, 0hosted by [Renaissance](https://www.renaissance.com.au/practice/accelerated-reader/).
+A Python module to download details (title, author, word count) of all books read by a student on a school's Accelerated Reader programme, hosted by [Renaissance](https://www.renaissance.com.au/practice/accelerated-reader/).

 ## Usage/Examples